 Email generates the highest ROI (Return Over Investment).
 Knowing this, cunning people started using unethical methods to get emails (i.e., buying email lists).
 But that ended with the introduction of the CAN-SPAM Act.

-The CAN-SPAM Act applies to commercial emails and states that email marketers MUST get the subscriber’s opt-in confirmation before they can reach out to leads and customers.
+The CAN-SPAM Act applies to commercial emails and states that email marketers MUST get the subscriber’s opt-in confirmation before reaching out to leads and customers.

-Each separate email in violation of the law is subject to penalties of up to $41,484.
-Besides, email clients will block any unsolicited attempt to send bulk emails to people who didn’t opt-in.
+Each separate email violating the law is subject to penalties of up to $41,484.
+Besides, email clients will block any unsolicited attempt to send bulk emails to people who didn’t opt in.
 For the same reason, the earlier email was filtered to our spam folder.

-According to the 2020 email deliverability benchmark by validity, around 17% of all emails go to spam every year.
+According to the 2020 email deliverability benchmark by validity, around 17% of all emails go to spam yearly.

 From an email marketer’s point of view, this ratio of email inbox placement means missing out on 17 potential conversions.

 Most of these emails go to spam because they are unsolicited emails sent in bulk.
 And if you don’t want your emails to end up in spam, you should utilize opt-in email marketing.
 Besides, there are several benefits of opt-in email marketing.

 Opt-in email marketing is a legal method of building your email list.
 This way, you acquire emails rather than illegally gaining people’s email addresses.
 Hence, your emails are less likely to go to spam.

 That’s already a few.
 More benefits of opt-in email marketing include: